 Russia's Valieva - 'fragile little girl' in doping spotlight

 Beijing (AFP) – Aged just 15, Russian prodigy Kamila Valieva came to Beijing favourite for figure skating Olympic gold.
-Now she is at the centre of a doping scandal that threatens to torpedo her fledgling career.
+Instead, she is embroiled in a doping scandal that could have seen her thrown out of the Games and will follow her for the rest of her young career.

-"When I was three years old I would tell my mother, I want to be an Olympic champion," she said on Monday after she led the Russians to gold in the team event.
+"When I was three years old I would tell my mother, I want to be an Olympic champion," she said after she led the Russians to gold in the team event on February 7.

-"I believe my next dream will come true too," she added, an apparent reference to the women's individual event next week.
+"I believe my next dream will come true too," she added, an apparent reference to the women's individual competition which starts on Tuesday.

-But on Friday, the International Testing Agency confirmed a test done by Valieva at the Russian championships had come back positive for trimetazidine, a substance banned by the World Anti-Doping Agency (WADA) because it can increase blood flow efficiency and help endurance.

-Both her medal and dream are at risk, with her right to compete in the Chinese capital set to be decided at an urgent hearing at the Court of Arbitration for Sport.
+She will compete in that but under intense scrutiny after the Court of Arbitration for Sport on Monday cleared her to remain at the Beijing Olympics despite failing a doping test before the Games.

+And if she wins, her cherished gold is at risk of being snatched away, along with the team gold she was instrumental in last week, before the controversy erupted.

 Her ability to land the most difficult jumps, apparently effortlessly, is matched by a talent for passionate performance and balletic grace.

-The teenager came to Beijing fresh off the back of winning the Russian and European Championships -- and promptly became the first woman to land a quadruple jump in Olympic competition on Monday.
+The teenager came to Beijing fresh off the back of winning the Russian and European Championships -- and promptly became the first woman to land a quadruple jump in Olympic competition last week.

-The Russian championships were in late December but confirmation of the test result only came through on February 8, after Valieva had already competed twice in the team event.

 'Not to blame here'